enchom/StreamlabsChatbotNotificationHandler/README.md

 The approach is the same as the one used in overlays in Chatbot scripts - a websocket is opened and listens for events.

 ## How to use
 The project consists of a single file that can be directly imported as a script.
-The purpose of the project is to use it as a base, in particular the class TwitchNotificationHandler should be edited.
+The purpose of the project is to use it as a base, in particular the notification-handling functionality should be added in the class TwitchNotificationHandler.